ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Is Selenomethionine SeMet better than Sodium Selenite?

-Selenomethionine (SeMet) is classified as T1 Preferred in the FormulaForge formulary, while Sodium Selenite is T4 Mapped.
+Selenomethionine (SeMet) is classified as Preferred Form by FormulaForge, while Sodium Selenite is Mapped Form.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 What is the difference between Selenomethionine SeMet and Sodium Selenite?

 Selenomethionine (SeMet) and Sodium Selenite are two distinct chemical forms of Selenium.
-Selenomethionine SeMet has a bioavailability rating of high (S1 — best tier) and is classified as T1 Preferred, while Sodium Selenite has a rating of low (S4 — basic) and is classified as T4 Mapped.
+Selenomethionine SeMet has a bioavailability rating of high and is classified as Preferred Form, while Sodium Selenite has a rating of low and is classified as Mapped Form.
 These differences mean the two forms are not interchangeable at equal doses and may suit different health goals.

 Which form of Selenium is best absorbed — Selenomethionine SeMet or Sodium Selenite?

-Based on our formulary bioavailability data, Selenomethionine (SeMet) has a higher absorption rating (high (S1 — best tier)) compared to Sodium Selenite (low (S4 — basic)).
+Based on FormulaForge bioavailability data, Selenomethionine (SeMet) has a higher absorption rating (high) compared to Sodium Selenite (low).
 Higher bioavailability means more of the active compound reaches systemic circulation per dose unit.
 We do not publish raw dose conversion ratios or proprietary calculation methodology.

 Can I switch from Sodium Selenite to Selenomethionine SeMet?